-It’s hard enough to sleep during the COVID pandemic, but for those who already suffer from sleep issues from diabetes, it can feel all the more helpless.
+It’s hard enough to sleep during the COVID pandemic, but it can feel all the more helpless for those who already suffer from sleep issues from diabetes.
 All that snacking and unhealthy eating aren’t helping matters, either.

-Between a poor diet and lack of sleep, more and more Americans are falling at risk of developing diabetes or escalating to Type 2 diabetes.
+Between a poor diet and lack of sleep, more and more Americans are falling at risk of developing prediabetes or escalating to Type 2 diabetes.

 Hormonal Balance and Diabetes

 Researchers recently made a groundbreaking discovery linking a lack of sleep to the development of insulin resistance in males.
-Simply put, this means that less sleep for men means less resistance to insulin, resulting in a higher likelihood of Type 2 diabetes.
+Simply put, this means that less sleep for men means more insulin resistance, resulting in a higher likelihood of Type 2 diabetes.

-A loss of insulin, or worse, a resistance to it, can cause a whole host of heightened medical risks for a person with diabetes.
+A loss of insulin or a resistance to it, can cause a whole host of heightened medical risks for a person with diabetes.

 In healthy systems, insulin does two things: